Portland, Maine: History

 On June 26, 1863, a Confederate raiding party led by Captain Charles Read entered the harbor at Portland leading to the Battle of Portland Harbor, one of the northernmost battles of the Civil War.
 The 1866 Great Fire of Portland, Maine, on July 4, 1866, ignited during the Independence Day celebration, destroyed most of the commercial buildings in the city, half the churches and hundreds of homes.
 More than 10,000 people were left homeless.

-By act of the Maine Legislature in 1899, Portland annexed the city of Deering, despite a vote by Deering residents rejecting the annexation, thereby greatly increasing the size of the city and opening areas for development beyond the peninsula.
+By act of the Maine Legislature in 1899, Portland annexed the city of Deering, despite a vote by Deering residents rejecting the motion, thereby greatly increasing the size of the city and opening areas for development beyond the peninsula.

-In 1967, the city began the controversial razing of Franklin Street to construct a limited access highway to speed access in an out of the city for nonresidents.
+In 1967, the city began the controversial razing of Franklin Street to construct a limited-access highway to improve access in and out of the city for non-residents.
 The reconstruction of the street demolished 130 homes and businesses and caused an unknown number of families to be relocated or displaced.
-The construction of The Maine Mall, an indoor shopping center established in the suburb of South Portland, during the 1970s, economically depressed downtown Portland.
+The construction of The Maine Mall, an indoor shopping center established in South Portland in 1971, economically depressed downtown Portland.
 The trend reversed when tourists and new businesses started revitalizing the old seaport, a part of which is known locally as the Old Port.

-Since the 1990s, the historically industrial Bayside neighborhood has seen rapid development, including attracting a Whole Foods and Trader Joe's supermarkets, as well as Baxter Academy for Technology and Science, an increasingly popular charter school.
-Other rapidly developing neighborhoods include the India Street neighborhood near the Ocean Gateway and Munjoy Hill, where many modern condos have been built.
+Since the 1990s, the historically industrial Bayside neighborhood has seen rapid development, including attracting a Whole Foods Market and Trader Joe's grocery stores, as well as Baxter Academy for Technology and Science, a charter school.
+Other developing neighborhoods include the India Street neighborhood, near the Ocean Gateway, and Munjoy Hill, where many modern condominiums have been built.
 The Maine College of Art has been a revitalizing force downtown, attracting students from around the country.
-The historic Porteous building on Congress Street was restored by the college.
+The historic Porteous Building on Congress Street was restored by the college.
 Universities operating in the city are expanding.
-The University of Southern Maine is expanding its Portland campus with a 580-bed dorm, student center, and an arts center.
+The University of Southern Maine is improving its Portland campus with a 580-bed dormitory, student center, and an arts center.
 The University of New England intends to move its medical school from its Biddeford campus to its Portland campus.
 Northeastern University's Roux Institute plans to build on the former B&M Baked Beans factory campus in East Deering.

-Portland is known as a walkable city, offering many opportunities for walking tours that feature its maritime and architectural history.
+Portland is known as a walkable city, offering many opportunities for walking tours which feature its maritime and architectural history.

 Geography

 According to the United States Census Bureau, the city has a total area of 69.44 sqmi, of which 21.31 sqmi is land and 48.13 sqmi is water.
 Portland is situated on a peninsula in Casco Bay on the Gulf of Maine and the Atlantic Ocean.

 Portland borders South Portland, Westbrook and Falmouth.
-The city is located at 43.66713 N, 70.20717 W.